Last Updated on

 My concern is that if they do relax for a week post-surgery, that on the 8th day they will go back to their hardcore routine which will have an effect on the procedure.
 I understand that its their job as a professional athlete, but surgery is surgery and the post-op care is almost important as the surgery itself.
 The best route to take is for the athlete to have the procedure during the off-season which will ensure a more better outcome.
 In most cases for the average patient, if the transplant is unsuccessful it is usually the result of por post-op care.

-Can those who aren’t millionaires afford Hair Transplant surgery?
+Can those who aren’t millionaires afford Hair Transplant Surgery?

 You don’t need a salary of a professional footballer to afford a top-notch hair transplant.
 On the contrary, there are plenty of options, although the best for those from the UK and Europe is to head to Budapest, Hungary.
 Although not known for its Football prowess, like those found pretty much everywhere, Budapest is known for its Medical Tourism industry, more specifically Hair Transplants.

 Those such as David Silva and Wayne Rooney have no need to fly to Budapest to save 75% on the procedure.
 But the average person who can’t afford a 10,000 Pound, Dollar or Euro surgical procedure will find Budapest a great alternative.
 It’s a quick flight with great accommodations and the most advanced surgical procedures in the world.
 Only a few cities use the FUE Safe System and Budapest is one of them.
 Get that great head of hair with professional athlete results but at a fraction of the cost.
+Find out how much you can save in London in 2020.